The upcoming 2023-24 winter is going to be a doozy. With a little planning, your winter can be a time of rejuvenation and replenishment.

 The spring of 2020 caught most of us by surprise.
 Few regular citizens were prepared materially and psychologically for what an economic and social lockdown entailed.
-The summer of 2020 was a slow reckoning that this pandemic isn’t going to go away soon.
-Now we are in the fall and there are likely no more surprises regarding the pandemic as we head into the 2020-21 winter.
+The winter of 2021 was a slow reckoning that this pandemic was not going to go away soon.
+And the winter of 2022 was a huge improvement, after vaccinations significantly reduced the incidence and severity of COVID-19 infection.
+Now we are in the fall of 2023, and there are likely no more big surprises regarding the pandemic as we head into the 2023-24 winter.

 Coping strategies range from healthy to unhealthy.
-What I strongly recommend you do not do is to barrel into the 2020-21 winter wishing all of this will go away and use sugar, alcohol, and Netflix binging to assuage you when it doesn’t.
 By planning ahead, we can set ourselves up for engaging in behaviors that lead to flourishing and wellness rather than self-destruction.
 You are in control of how you respond.

 - Create boundaries from “work-from-home”.
-If you are fortunate enough to have a space for a separate office in your home, physical separation is very useful.
-If you do not, ritual separation is a great method of creating a boundary.
-Do something that creates a break in your day when work is finished and you put away your work items: leave the house for a walk or exercise, take a shower and change clothes, light incense, etc.
+If you are fortunate enough to have a space for a separate office in your home, then create boundaries and remember to engage in rituals that create a break in your day when work is finished and you put away your work tasks: leave the house (or your office) for a walk, or engage in exercise.
+Even just taking a shower and a change clothes, light incense, or brewing a cup of tea can create healthy boundaries between work and the rest of your life.

 - Minimize or eliminate engagement in the news and social media.
 News and social media is fueled by controversy, fear, and division.
 It is captivating precisely because it leverages deep-seated psychological mechanisms built around urgency and tribalism.
 Knowing the minutiae of matters that you’re not directly involved in just so you can be angry, offended, or self-righteous about them is not a good use of your energy.
 We know that social media algorithms feed us content that is more likely to make us upset.
 Why waste your time in that space?
 Give yourself 5-10 minutes per day maximum to scan headlines and social media if you want to stay up to date.
 Even better, catch up with social media and the news weekly instead of daily.